scalar-labs/helm-charts/doc/DeployScalarDLonAWS.md

 ## Step 1.
 Configure your network

 Configure a secure network with your organizational or application standards.
-Scalar DL handles highly sensitive information of your application so you should create a highly secure network for production.This section will help you to configure a secure network for Scalar DL deployments.
+Scalar DL handles highly sensitive data of your application, so you should create a highly secure network for production.
+This section will help you to configure a secure network for Scalar DL deployments.

 > **REQUIREMENTS:**
 >